Tag: secure homelab

 A notable example of this occurred during the Mirai botnet attacks, where unsecured IoT devices like cameras and routers were exploited to launch massive DDoS attacks.
 The lack of network segmentation allowed attackers to easily hijack multiple devices in the same network, amplifying the scale and damage of the attack.

-By implementing network segmentation, you can isolate devices into separate virtual networks, reducing the risk of lateral movement and containing potential breaches.
-In this guide, we’ll show you how to achieve effective network segmentation using OPNsense, a powerful and open-source firewall solution.
+By implementing network segmentation, you can isolate devices into separate virtual networks, reducing the risk of lateral movement and containing potential breaches. we’ll show you how to achieve effective network segmentation using OPNsense, a powerful and open-source firewall solution.
 Whether you’re a tech enthusiast or a beginner, this step-by-step guide will help you create a safer, more secure home network.

 What You’ll Learn